telerik/kendo-ui-core/docs/controls/hybrid/listview/endless-scrolling.md

 ---
 title: Endless Scrolling
+page_title: Endless Scrolling | Hybrid UI ListView
+description: "Use the endless scrolling feature of the Hybrid UI ListView in the Kendo UI framework."
 previous_url: /howto/howto-use-the-mobile-listview-with-endless-scrolling
+slug: endlessscrolling_hybridlistview
+position: 2
 ---

-# Use the ListView of Kendo UI Mobile With Endless Scrolling
+# Endless Scrolling

-The listview widget supports displaying large amounts of data by appending additional pages of data on demand.
-Loading can happen automatically by enabling [endless scrolling](/api/mobile/listview#configuration-endlessScroll), or by displaying a button at the bottom ([ press to load more ](/api/mobile/listview#configuration-loadMore)).
+The [Hybrid UI ListView widget](http://demos.telerik.com/kendo-ui/m/index#mobile-listview/index) supports displaying large amounts of data by appending additional pages of data on demand.
+Loading can happen automatically by enabling the [endless scrolling functionality](/api/mobile/listview#configuration-endlessScroll), or by displaying a button at the bottom ([ press to load more ](/api/mobile/listview#configuration-loadMore)).

+## Virtual Mode
-Enabling endless scrolling or press to load more options triggers the **virtual mode** of the ListView.

-In order for the listview virtual mode to be working as expected, the listview should be the only widget in the scrolling container.
-In case more widgets are needed in the view in question, the listview should be wrapped in a mobile scroller container.
+Enabling endless scrolling or pressing to load more options trigger the virtual mode of the ListView.
+In order for the ListView virtual mode to be working as expected, the ListView should be the only widget in the scrolling container.
+If more widgets are needed in the view in question, the ListView should be wrapped in a mobile scroller container.

-The virtual mode interacts and alters the behavior of the containing scroller widget (by default, the view scroller).
-Native scrolling (view with `use-native-scrolling=true` or scroller with `use-native=true` attributes) **is not supported**.
+The virtual mode interacts and alters the behavior of the containing scroller widget&mdash;by default, the view scroller.
+Native scrolling&mdash;a view with the `use-native-scrolling=true`, or scroller with the `use-native=true` attribute&mdash;is not supported.

-In virtual mode, fixed amount of DOM elements is rendered, and then dynamically repositioned and updated when the user scrolls the view.
-In endless scrolling mode, the next page is automatically prefetched when the user scrolls past two thirds of the current set of items.
+In virtual mode, a fixed amount of DOM elements is rendered, and then dynamically repositioned and updated when the user scrolls the view.
+In the endless scrolling mode, the next page is automatically pre-fetched when the user scrolls past two thirds of the current set of items.

+> **Important**
+>
 > The amount of actual DOM elements used in virtual mode is equal to half of the datasource page size option.

-In order for the scrolling to occur smoothly, the page size should **not be too low**.
-For example, if 5 items are visible on the page, at least 15 physical DOM elements are needed, which means that the DataSource page size should be 30 or greater.
+In order for the scrolling to occur smoothly, the page size should not be too low.
+For example, if five items are visible on the page, at least fifteen physical DOM elements are needed, which means that the DataSource page size should be thirty or more.

 > Bigger DataSource page size ensures smooth scrolling, but has adverce effects on view transition performance.

-Once the listview reaches the amount of items specified by the [schema.total](/api/framework/datasource#configuration-schema.total) setting of the datasource, the loadmore button/endless scrolling indicator is hidden.
+Once the ListView reaches the amount of items specified by the [schema.total](/api/framework/datasource#configuration-schema.total) setting of the datasource, the loadmore button/endless scrolling indicator is hidden.

+> **Important**
+>
-> Currently, certain features (**grouped mode** and **inset styling**) are **not supported** in virtual mode.
+> Currently, certain features, such as the grouped mode and inset styling, are not supported in virtual mode.

+## Getting Started

-## Create a Mobile ListView with Endless Scrolling
+### Create ListViews with Endless Scrolling

-First step is to decide what will be the best way to get the additional data.
-Here are the possible ways:
+First, decide what the best way to get the additional data is.
+The possible ways to do this are:

-- **local** - The whole data is serialized on the client.
+- `local`&mdash;The whole data is serialized on the client.
 As the user scrolls down, new data is displayed.
-- **remote** - Only the first page of the data will serialized and rendered on the client.
-When the user reaches the end of the list an Ajax request will be made to fetch the next portion of the data.
+- `remote`&mdash;Only the first page of the data is serialized and rendered on the client.
+When the user reaches the end of the list, an Ajax request is made to fetch the next portion of the data.

+## Data Binding

-### Bind the Mobile ListView to a Local Data
+### Bind to Local Arrays

-Let's see how the Mobile ListView works by building a simple example that uses locally generated data.

-First, we'll define a target HTML element such as a list:
+**Step 1** Define a target HTML element such as a list.

+###### Example

     <ul id="localListView"></ul>

-Next we will define a function, which will return a list of generated data:
+**Step 2** Define a function, which will return a list of generated data, as demonstrated in the example below.

+###### Example

         //generate local data
         function getData() {